protikdas/wounds-dashboard/README.md

 Link to App: [Wounds Medical Dashboard](http://wounds-medical-dashboard.herokuapp.com)

-_Please wait for up to 15 seconds as the free Heroku server fires up for the app._
+_Please wait up to 15 seconds as the free Heroku server fires up for the app._

 ## Getting Started